 Background: A Systemic Safety Program focuses on regularly assessing and improving roadway safety by identifying and addressing hazards across the entire road network.
 While most transportation agencies, including MDT, conduct regular inspections of infrastructure elements such as pavements and bridges to plan for preservation, rehabilitation, and reconstruction, Gallatin County could expand its data collection efforts to enhance safety.
 Currently, the Gallatin County Road and Bridge Department conducts annual visual surveys to assess pavement conditions on county roads.
-To increase the effectiveness of these surveys, the county could consider expanding its data collection methods to inventory additional roadway elements related to safety.
-This might include assessing roadway conditions (such as potholes and cracking), roadside features (like shoulders, slopes, sidewalks, guardrails), traffic services (such as signs, pavement markings, and rumble strips), drainage systems (including ditches and gutters), vegetation management (tree trimming, mowing, and landscaping), and other relevant factors.
+To increase the effectiveness of these surveys, the county could consider expanding its data collection methods to include an inventory of additional roadway elements, especially those related to safety.
+This might include inventorying and assessing roadway conditions (such as potholes and cracking), roadside features (like shoulders, slopes, sidewalks, guardrails), traffic services (such as signs, pavement markings, and rumble strips), drainage systems (including ditches and gutters), vegetation management (tree trimming, mowing, and landscaping), and other relevant factors.